tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/Activities/03-Stu_Trading_Signals/README.md

 2. Create a DataFrame by reading in the `vnq.csv` file containing stock data for VNQ from 2007 to 2009.

-3. Create a Dual Moving Average Crossover Trading Signal that indicates shorting opportunities
+3. Create a Dual Moving Average Crossover Trading Signal that indicates shorting opportunities.

     1. Create a filtered DataFrame containing just the `Date` and `Close` columns of the VNQ stock data.

     2. Set the `Date` column as the index to the DataFrame and convert the datetime strings to datetime objects.